 - Share and mobilize this knowledge using tailored, innovative strategies.

-Incubator members Nadine Wathen, Jessie Rodger, Marilyn Ford-Gilboe, Susan Rodger, Jen MacGregor & Eugenia Canas received a Western Catalyst Grant to study the effects of pandemic-related changes in service experiences on those using and delivering anti-violence services.
-We’re partnering with violence against women services in London, St. Thomas and Sarnia.
-The team includes Tara Mantler (Western-Health Studies), and trainees Jill Veenendaal (Western-FIMS) and Isobel McLean (University of Toronto-Architecture).
-A study summary is available here.
+Incubator members Nadine Wathen, Jessie Rodger, Marilyn Ford-Gilboe, Susan Rodger, Vicki Smye, Jen MacGregor & Eugenia Canas received a Western Catalyst Grant & a SSHRC Connections grant to study the effects of pandemic-related changes in the VAW sector.
+We’re partnering with violence against women services in London, Strathroy, Sarnia & Thunder Bay to mobilize these findings.
+The team includes Tara Mantler (Western-Health Studies), and trainees Caitlin Burd & Jill Veenendaal (Western-FIMS) and Isobel McLean (University of Toronto-Architecture).
+More information is available here.

-Partnering with London Police Service and Woodstock Police Service, Incubator members Barb MacQuarrie and Margaret MacPherson are developing a trauma- and violence-informed implementation model with customized training and resources on family violence.
+Partnering with London Police Service, Incubator members Barb MacQuarrie and Margaret MacPherson are developing a trauma- and violence-informed implementation model with customized training and resources on family violence.
 Visit Our Work to see more.